haricharan123461/player-reid-project/README.md

-Player Re-Identification and Tracking
+🎯 Player Re-Identification and Tracking
-This project performs player detection, tracking, and Re-ID (Re-Identification) using a combination of YOLOv8 and Deep SORT.
-You provide a sports match video as input, and the system tracks individual players across frames and re-identifies them consistently using bounding boxes.
+This project enables automatic player detection, tracking, and re-identification in sports videos using YOLOv8 for object detection and Deep SORT for multi-object tracking.
+The system processes a given match video and visually annotates each player with consistent ID-based bounding boxes throughout the video.

 📦 Dependencies
-To ensure smooth execution, install the following:
+To run the project smoothly, make sure the following libraries and tools are installed:

-Python 3.8 or later
+Python 3.8+

-OpenCV (opencv-python)
+OpenCV

 PyTorch

-Ultralytics YOLOv8 (ultralytics)
+Ultralytics (YOLOv8)

-Deep SORT Realtime (deep_sort_realtime)
+Deep SORT Realtime

 NumPy

 tqdm

-Install everything using:

-bash
-Copy
-Edit
-pip install -r requirements.txt
+Install dependencies using the provided requirements.txt file.

 ⚙️ Setup Instructions
-Clone or download this repository to your local machine.
+Clone or download the project repository to your local system.

-Place your input video in the project directory and name it (e.g., input.mp4).
+Place your input video file (e.g., a football or basketball match) in the root directory of the project.

-Run the script using:

-bash
-Copy
-Edit
-python main.py
-(Make sure your video path and file name are correctly referenced in main.py.)
+Ensure the file name is correctly referenced in the script (e.g., main.py) before execution.

+Run the main script to start the process.

-Output: A processed video is generated with bounding boxes tracking individual players (default name: reid_output.mp4).
-It will be saved in the output folder created automatically.
+Once the video is processed, a new output video will be generated with bounding boxes consistently tracking each player.
+The output is saved automatically in the output folder.

-📌 Notes
+📌 Important Notes
-The video should contain distinguishable players and consistent lighting for best tracking performance.
+Use high-quality, well-lit videos with distinguishable players for best results.

-Ensure CUDA is available for faster performance, or fallback to CPU (slower).

-Report (Methodology & Observations)
+CUDA-enabled GPU is recommended for faster processing; if not available, the system will use CPU (which is slower).

+Ensure model weights are downloaded correctly when using YOLOv8 for the first time.

+📄 Report: Methodology & Observations
 🎯 Objective
-Build an AI-powered video analysis system capable of tracking players across frames and assigning consistent IDs using re-identification logic.
+The goal is to build an AI-based system capable of tracking players and maintaining their identity across frames, even with fast movement, occlusion, or camera panning.

 🧠 Approach & Methodology
-Used YOLOv8 for fast and accurate object detection (players).

-Integrated Deep SORT for robust real-time multi-object tracking with re-ID capability.

-Frames are processed sequentially, and tracked players are assigned persistent IDs shown with bounding boxes.
+YOLOv8 is used for detecting players in each frame due to its superior accuracy and speed.

+Deep SORT assigns a unique ID to each player and maintains it across the video using appearance features and motion prediction.

+Each video frame is processed to draw bounding boxes with player IDs.

-The processed frames are compiled back into a final output video.
+All frames are finally compiled back into a single annotated output video.

-🔍 Techniques Tried & Outcomes
+🔍 Techniques Tried & Their Outcomes
-YOLOv8 outperformed other detectors (like YOLOv5 or Haar cascades) in both speed and accuracy.
+Compared YOLOv8 with earlier detectors like YOLOv5 and Haar cascades; YOLOv8 consistently showed higher frame rate and precision.

-Deep SORT provided reliable ID continuity even with partial occlusions and fast motion.
+Deep SORT’s re-ID mechanism worked well even under camera movement, occlusion, or overlapping players.

+Confidence thresholds and NMS (non-max suppression) settings were adjusted to reduce false positives.

-⚠️ Challenges Faced
+⚠️ Challenges Encountered
-Bounding boxes not appearing: Often due to incorrect video path or failure to load the model properly.
+Bounding boxes not visible: Usually caused by incorrect video path or missing model weights.

-Frame skipping or lag: Happens when GPU is not available; fallback to CPU is significantly slower.

-Players not detected: If the model’s confidence is low or the video quality is poor.
+Slow frame rate: On systems without GPU acceleration, CPU fallback results in significant delays.

+Missed detections: Poor lighting or low resolution can cause YOLO to miss players or misidentify objects.

-⏳ Incomplete / Next Steps
+⏳ Incomplete Tasks / Future Work
-Current system only uses default YOLOv8 weights.
-For better accuracy, custom training on player datasets would be ideal.
+The current version uses pre-trained YOLOv8 weights.
+Custom training on domain-specific player data could significantly boost accuracy.

-Future additions could include: player statistics, heatmaps, pose estimation, or event detection (e.g., goals or fouls).
+Potential extensions:

+Pose Estimation

+Player Heatmaps

+Event Detection (e.g., goals, offsides)

+Player Statistics Overlay

+Consider implementing GUI-based video upload and real-time processing dashboard in future iterations.